ademeglio/virtual-pets-amok/readMe.md

 # My Build Notes
   * Working with Siddiqa!
-[ ] 1.
+[X] 1.
 Add cages and litter box to the shelter
-[ ] 2.
+[X] 2.
 Add pets to those cages or litter box (PetBox).
 Need to be able to assign the pet to a particular cage or litterbox.
+      * _Aaron helped guide me to a way to link the PetBox with the pet by using the PetBox object as a field in VirtualPet()_

-[ ] The tick should
+[X] The tick should
   * increment hunger over time as well as decrease happiness.
   * Then as hunger subsides, thirst increases along with waste.
   * Once waste reaches a certain level, it drops down which means the cage/litterbox is dirty. _Unless you walked the dog before you reach that level_.